 Considering a dog is a big decision, and one thing you’ll likely consider when going over your options is adoption.
 Adopting is a noble route to take and is encouraged by many.
-However, in other circles, there are some negative connotations that can come with adopting, whether it be from a shelter or not.
+However, in other circles, there are some negative connotations that can come with adopting, whether it is from a shelter or not.

 Let’s go over some basics when looking to adopt a dog, including where to look and what to ask.